hkalbertl/web-image-categorizer/README.md

   To ensure the safekeeping of these images, I discovered FileLu, a platform that provides secure cloud storage and easy-to-integrate APIs.
 Given my preference for using Firefox, I decided to create this add-on to streamline the process of saving images from websites directly to my online storage.
 This add-on not only simplifies the workflow but also ensures that my valuable images are stored securely and efficiently.
 </details>

+## Features
+* Downloads images from webpages in their original formats and save them to FileLu with just two clicks.
+* Supports naming templates based on webpage URLs so that images are saved to your preferred directory with your chosen file name.
+* Supports sidebar mode so that user can adjust the directory / file name just before saving to FileLu.

 ## Demo 1 - Without Sidebar
 https://github.com/user-attachments/assets/80a826b5-4d8d-4b1d-830b-e2254b72a36f